Fungus: Fungus-like organisms

-Because of similarities in morphology and lifestyle, the slime molds (mycetozoans, plasmodiophorids, acrasids, Fonticula and labyrinthulids, now in Amoebozoa, Rhizaria, Excavata, Opisthokonta and Stramenopiles, respectively), water molds (oomycetes) and hyphochytrids (both Stramenopiles) were formerly classified in the kingdom Fungi, in groups like Mastigomycotina, Gymnomycota and Phycomycetes.
+Because of similarities in morphology and lifestyle, the slime molds (mycetozoans, plasmodiophorids, acrasids, Fonticula, and labyrinthulids, now in Amoebozoa, Rhizaria, Excavata, Cristidiscoidea, and Stramenopiles, respectively), water molds (oomycetes) and hyphochytrids (both Stramenopiles) were formerly classified in the kingdom Fungi, in groups like Mastigomycotina, Gymnomycota and Phycomycetes.
 The slime molds were studied also as protozoans, leading to an ambiregnal, duplicated taxonomy.

 Unlike true fungi, the cell walls of oomycetes contain cellulose and lack chitin.
 Hyphochytrids have both chitin and cellulose.
 Slime molds lack a cell wall during the assimilative phase (except labyrinthulids, which have a wall of scales), and take in nutrients by ingestion (phagocytosis, except labyrinthulids) rather than absorption (osmotrophy, as fungi, labyrinthulids, oomycetes and hyphochytrids).
 Neither water molds nor slime molds are closely related to the true fungi, and, therefore, taxonomists no longer group them in the kingdom Fungi.
 Nonetheless, studies of the oomycetes and myxomycetes are still often included in mycology textbooks and primary research literature.

 The Eccrinales and Amoebidiales are opisthokont protists, previously thought to be zygomycete fungi.
 Other groups now in Opisthokonta (e.g., Corallochytrium, Ichthyosporea) were also at given time classified as fungi.
 The genus Blastocystis, now in Stramenopiles, was originally classified as a yeast.
 Ellobiopsis, now in Alveolata, was considered a chytrid.
 The bacteria were also included in fungi in some classifications, as the group Schizomycetes.

 The Rozellida clade, including the "ex-chytrid" Rozella, is a genetically disparate group known mostly from environmental DNA sequences that is a sister group to fungi.
 Members of the group that have been isolated lack the chitinous cell wall that is characteristic of fungi.
 Alternatively, Rozella can be classified as a basal fungal group.

 The nucleariids may be the next sister group to the eumycete clade, and as such could be included in an expanded fungal kingdom.

 Many Actinomycetales (Actinomycetota), a group with many filamentous bacteria, were also long believed to be fungi.